-- if at least one of the conditions is met i.e. postačí, ak je a > 0 alebo b < 0 - if both conditions are met
+- if at least one of the conditions is met i.e. it is sufficient if a > 0 or b < 0 - if both conditions are met

 Complete the program so it prints that the number is accepted in case it is negative or even.